Knowledge Base Software isn't just Content Collection

 Content Collection is simply the recognition that the job of curating signal from noise is important and deserves purpose driven tools and processes.

-How Content Collection and Knowledge Management Compare
+How Content Collection and Knowledge Base Systems Compare

-Feature | Content Collection | Knowledge Management |
+Feature | Content Collection | Knowledge Base |

 ---|---|---|